 To file a third-party claim in Florida, you must first prove that you have a “serious injury” as described in Florida Statutes § 627.737.
 You must also be prepared to establish that the policyholder was somehow negligent and that this negligence directly caused your injuries and losses.

 Work with a Proven Car Accident Lawyer to Ensure Your Injury Costs Are Met

 Proving everything necessary for a successful third-party claim can be difficult, especially if it’s not immediately obvious who could be at fault for your accident.

-That’s where an experienced Tampa car accident lawyer comes in.
+That’s where an experienced car accident lawyer comes in.
 They will examine the details of your case, identify all potentially at-fault parties, calculate your damages, and assemble evidence proving the major parts of your claim.